lucylow/salty-wet-man/README.md

   * Three in ten (29%) women were targeted by inappropriate sexual behaviour in a work-related environment
   * Four in ten (39%) of women have been physically or sexually assaulted since the age of 15

-* Hyper-masculinity: the notion that masculinity is determined by strength and power.
-It promotes violence, entitlement, devalues feeling, and emotions.

 * #Metoo
-  * In 2006, Tarana Burke founded the Me Too movement and began using the phrase "Me Too" - a social movement against sexual abuse and sexual harassment where people publicize allegations of sex crimes committed by powerful prominent men.
+  * In 2006, Tarana Burke founded the Me Too movement and began using the phrase "Me Too"
+  * Social movement against sexual abuse and sexual harassment where people publicize allegations of sex crimes committed by powerful prominent men.
   * Helps to show survivors of sexual abuse that they are not alone.
-Improve awareness about sexual violence, showing just how widespread sexual harassment and assault really are.
+  * Improve awareness about sexual violence, showing widespread sexual harassment and assault

 * #Timesup
-  * Time's Up is a social movement against sexual harassment, founded on January 1, 2018, by Hollywood celebrities in response to the Weinstein effect and #MeToo.
-As of December 2018, it has raised more than $22 million for its legal defense fund, and gathered nearly 800 volunteer lawyers.
+  * Time's Up is a social movement against sexual harassment founded on January 1, 2018 by Hollywood celebrities in response to the Weinstein effect and #MeToo
   * Focused on workplace equity and creating equal economic opportunities for women and people of color
   * **“Time’s Up was founded on the premise that everyone, every human being, deserves a right to earn a living, to take care of themselves, to take care of their families, free of the impediments of harassment and sexual assault and discrimination.”**
+  * As of December 2018, it has raised more than $22 million for its legal defense fund, and gathered nearly 800 volunteer lawyers.

 ---
 ## Technical Solution